Choosing the Right Plasticizer for PVC: A Comprehensive Guide

 Citrates

 ATBC (acetyl tributyl citrate) started as a food additive before conquering the toy market.
-Made from citric acid, these bio-based plasticizers offer genuinely low toxicity.
+Made from citric acid, these bio-based plasticizers offer low toxicity.

-Parents love seeing “citrate-plasticized” on toy labels.
 Medical device companies use BTHC in blood storage bags.
 Food packagers rely on ATBC for cling films that won’t taint food.
+Citrates can’t handle extreme heat like trimellitates and cost more than commodity phthalates.

 Bio-Based Plasticizers